 For example, we may collect information from, and share information with Local Authorities and Other Competent Authorities, Government Agencies and Industry Bodies in the UK and Internationally.
 We may gather information from publicly available sources, such as websites, and make use of web scraping software to carry out our legal powers including for the purpose of helping us evaluate risk.

 These processes of collecting data, adding value to it by combining it with other data, and acting as a central point to share data about real and potential risks relating to unsafe food, support our remit to ensure food and feed is safe in the interest of consumers.
 These risk analyses and evaluation processes also help inform our Policy and Standards as do the activities that we set out in the next section.

 We undertake a number of activities that help us to inform food policy, guidelines, standards and regulation as follows:

 - Consultations and surveys – we have a legal duty to ensure that policy that we formulate can be applied fairly.
 We may engage with organisations including sole traders and partnerships and collect your personal information in order to consult with you.
 Generally, we would not expect to collect sensitive data but where we do so we will give you assurances around how it will be collected and held in accordance with UK GDPR.

 - Research – we either engage in research directly or more commonly we use trusted and reputable research companies to carry out studies and research on our behalf.
 We commission these studies in relation to health, social or economic factors that we need to consider to shape our policies and standards and improve our food regulation.
 We, or our research partners, may collect both personal and special category information in accordance with high ethical standards and UK GDPR.
-For more on our approach to research see our Privacy Notice for Research participants.
+For more on our approach to research see our FSA research projects ">Privacy Notice for FSA research projects ">RFSA research projects ">esearchFSA research projects "> participants.

 Raising awareness and promoting best practice